eficode-academy/helm-katas/external-charts.md

 **Install the chart**

-- set your own username and password in our pre-made values file in `external-charts/values.yaml`
+- Set your own username and password in our pre-made values file in `external-charts/values.yaml`
-- install the chart in your cluster: `helm install my-wordpress wordpress -f values.yaml`
+- Install the chart in your cluster: `helm install my-wordpress wordpress -f values.yaml`
-- inspect that all pods comes online: `kubectl get pods,deployments`
+- Inspect that all pods comes online: `kubectl get pods,deployments`
-- try to access the wordpress site with the new external loadbalancer ip: `kubectl get svc`
+- Try to access the wordpress site with the new external loadbalancer ip: `kubectl get svc`

 **change the dependency version of memcached**